French PM under party pressure to tweak deficit plan

 KICKSTART GROWTH

-Valls, who was appointed premier in a cabinet reshuffle after the local elections and is far more popular than Hollande, emphasized kickstarting growth, via hefty payroll tax cuts, over deficit-cutting when he took office last month.
+Valls, who was appointed premier in a cabinet reshuffle after the local elections and is far more popular than Hollande, emphasised kick-starting growth, via hefty payroll tax cuts, over deficit-cutting when he took office last month.

 But French ministers and officials were told very firmly by Brussels and Berlin that Paris has already had a two-year delay in meeting the EU deficit target and must stick to its word for the sake of the credibility of the euro zone.